octoco-ltd/ble-react-native/README.md

 #### Step 5: Navigation
 Now that we have a basic skeleton for our app, we can set up the navigation.
-The navigator will consist of 2 bottom tabs, one for each screen.
-To set up our navigation stack, create 2 new files in the *navigation* folder with the following content:
+The navigator will consist of a bottom tab with two tabs, one for each screen.
+To set up our navigation stack, create two new files in the *navigation* folder with the following content:

 <div style="text-align: center; font-weight: bold">navigation/AppStack.tsx</div>